Ketanbhave/TwitterFeed/TwitterFeed/README.md

             twit.GetMyTimeline();

-## Notes
-Currently it exposes timeline (twitter feed) , returned as raw json (which can be serialized into c#,).

-The page reloads every 60 seconds making ajax request to get latest 10 tweets
+The following code refreshes the page every 60 seconds by making Ajax call to get latest tweets:

-The top 10 tweet json data in stored on client side cache (HTML - localstorage)
+                 setInterval(function () {
+                    loadtweets(); // this will run after every 60 seconds }, 60000

 ## Demo projects in GitHub